 Investigates the content, methodology, and materials for teaching modern mathematics in the primary/elementary school.
 Field experience.
-Prerequisite: MAT 201 or equivalent.

 366 Teaching Social Studies in the Elementary School (3)

 Examines the content, materials, and methodology in the social science field needed for the instruction of primary/elementary children.
 Field experience.